Skip to main content

 By default, the whole Org Model is opened and so the reports will be generated against the entire Salesforce configuration - which can sometimes cause reports to crash due to the amount of data being fetched.

-You can always limit the scope of the org model by selecting a specific section of your org model and clicking on the "Make node root" icon on the toolbar or the right-click context menu.
+You can also limit the scope of the org model by selecting a specific section of your org model and clicking on the "Make node root" icon on the toolbar or the right-click context menu.
 This will re-generate the org model to focus only on that specific hierarchy of your configuration.
 Generating reports (especially field ones) should then work better.

 Types of reports and how you could use them